 Eddie: There are three things that Black people need to tell the truth about.
-Number one: Rodney King should've gotten his ass beat for being drunk in a Honda a white part of Los Angeles.
+Number one: Rodney King should've gotten his ass beat for being drunk in a Hyundai in a white part of Los Angeles.
 Number two: O.J. did it!
 And number three: Rosa Parks didn't do nuthin' but sit her Black ass down!

 Eddie: See, in my day, a barber was more than just somebody who sit around in a FUBU shirt with his drawers hanging all out.
 In my day, a barber was a counselor.
 He was a fashion expert.
 A style coach.
 Pimp.
 Just general all-around hustler.
 But the problem with y'all cats today, is that you got no skill.
 No sense of history.
 And then, with a straight face, got the nerve to want to be somebody.
 Want somebody to respect you.
 But it takes respect to get respect.
 Understand?
 See, I'm old.
 But, Lord willing, I'd be spared the sight of seeing everything that we worked for flushed down the drain by someone who don't know no better or care.

 Calvin: Whoa!
 Terri, stop cussing.
 This ain't Def Comedy Jam!

 Eddie: [Calvin tells Eddie that he sold the barbershop] This ain't no Goddamn school of the blind, Calvin!
 This is the barbershop!
 The place where a black man means something!
 Cornerstone of the neighborhood!
 Our own country club!
 I mean, can't you see that?
 Hell, that's the problem with your whole generation.
 You know, y'all... you don't believe in nothin'.
 But your father, he believed in something, Calvin.
 He believed and understood that something as simple as a little haircut could change the way a man felt on the inside.

 Isaac: This is who I am.
 And whether you believe it or not, I'm gonna be like this tomorrow.

 Boy: [to Jimmy] You cut a patch in my head!